bilalaldulaimi/node_js/README.md

 # This is my first node_js files
-  - Link below can visit the main page https://sheltered-mountain-17406.herokuapp.com/
+  - With this link can visit the main home page https://sheltered-mountain-17406.herokuapp.com/
   - To visit about page
   https://sheltered-mountain-17406.herokuapp.com/about.html